alfahadgm/Claude-Code-Universal/AUDIT-PROMPTS.md

 SCOPE: Critical Data Integrity Issues, Migration Safety, and Storage Security.

-TOOL-AUGMENTED INVESTIGATION (use available tools, skip when absent):
+INVESTIGATION TOOLS (use whichever tools suit each investigation):
+- Grep/Glob/Read: Find migration files and inspect for destructive operations (DROP, ALTER, TRUNCATE).
+Search for transaction patterns.
+  Inspect schema/model definitions.
+Find seed scripts.
 - Database MCP: Inspect actual schema constraints (NOT NULL, UNIQUE, foreign keys, CHECK).
-List all indexes and compare against columns used in WHERE/ORDER BY clauses.
-Compare column types against what the application code expects.
+List indexes and compare against query patterns.
+  Compare column types against application code expectations.
-- LSP/Serena: Trace migration file execution order.
-Find all multi-table write operations and verify they are wrapped in transactions.
+- LSP/Serena: Trace migration execution order.
+Find multi-table write operations and verify transaction wrapping.
 Use find-references on model fields to detect unused columns.

-- Fallback: Use Grep to find migration files and inspect for destructive operations (DROP, ALTER, TRUNCATE).
-Search for transaction patterns (BEGIN, COMMIT, transaction(), @transaction).
-Use Read to inspect schema/model definitions and compare against application usage.
-  Use Glob to find all migration files and seed scripts.
+CONFIDENCE ROUTING (do NOT enter plan mode for this):
+When you find an issue, assess confidence inline — "confident" means you can cite the exact file, line, and mechanism without ambiguity:
+- Confident → report as [verified].
+- Uncertain → collect the issue.
+After the investigation pass, dispatch ALL uncertain issues as parallel subagents (one per issue, via the Agent tool).
+Each subagent independently: checks whether the application enforces the constraint in code or the ORM handles it.
+For multi-table writes without explicit transactions, checks if the ORM wraps them implicitly.
+Uses DB MCP or LSP to corroborate if available.
+Each subagent returns one of:
+  - Confirmed → report as [verified].
+  - Disproven → discard, do not include in output.
+  - Plausible but cannot confirm → add to "Investigated but Unverified" appendix at the end of the report.

 Analyze the codebase and report the following: